fabrix-app/spool-router/README.md

 ```
 The configuration above will take the configuration of another config attribute, in this case: `app.config.customPrefixer.prefix` is set to `/custom/endpoint` so the resulting route prefix will be `/custom/endpoint/example/test`

-Finally, you can also provide 2 different prefixes for the same route with different methods.
+Additionally, you can also provide 2 different prefixes for the same route with different methods.

 ```js
 {